ritik-malik/PDF-bot-eat-a-lot/README.md

 # Prototype Pipeline

-A prototype pipeline that uses CHAOSS markdown files to auto-generate the corresponding LaTeX PDF using pandoc
+A prototype pipeline that uses CHAOSS markdown files to auto-generate the corresponding LaTeX PDF using pandoc.

-This repository is mainly to test the idea of using YML file for the actual task using a very bare minimun setup
+This repository is mainly to test the idea of using YML file for the actual task using a very bare minimun setup.

-No error handling or extra stuff has been implemented so far
+No error handling or extra stuff has been implemented so far.

 ### Link to the [Final Output PDF](output/output.pdf)